adr1enbe4udou1n/blog/content/posts/17-a-beautiful-gitops-day-7/index.md

 We need to:

-1. Give read/write access to our Gitea and registry for Concourse.
+1. Give read/write access to our Gitea repo and container registry for Concourse.
 Note as we need write access in code repository for concourse because we need to store the new image tag.
 We'll using [semver resource](https://github.com/concourse/semver-resource) for that.
 2. Give read registry credentials to Flux for regular image tag checking as well as Kubernetes in order to allow image pulling from the private registry.

 Let's create 2 new user `concourse` with admin acces and `container` as standard user on Gitea.
 Store these credentials on new variables: